 Forest and climate: in search of local action with no regrets

-Many states have set themselves the objective of becoming carbon neutral: their residual emissions will have to be offset by equivalent absorptions by carbon sinks on their territory.
-Julia Grimault explains the uncertainties surrounding the forest sink and calls for localized and no-regrets actions to act against climate change.
+Countries have set themselves the objective of becoming carbon neutral: their residual emissions will have to be balanced by equivalent removals through carbon sinks on their territory.
+While forests will obviously have a role to play, the definition of this role is the subject of intense debate.
+For the World Forest Day, Julia Grimault revisits the uncertainties surrounding the forest carbon sink and calls for localized and no-regrets actions to act against climate change.

 Forests, a multitasking asset of carbon neutrality

 Forests, and more precisely the forest-based sector, has this almost unique capacity to play on the two aspects of carbon neutrality: on one hand, it allows CO2 to be removed from the atmosphere and, on the other hand, it helps to decarbonise the other sectors.

 Through the process of photosynthesis, forests are able to absorb CO2 from the atmosphere and store it in the biomass and soils.
 Every year,European forests absorb nearly 400MtCO2 more than they emit: this is known as the forest carbon sink, which in Europe represents nearly 11% of emissions.
 Wood products, especially those with a long lifespan (beams, frames…), also make it possible to store carbon for several years or decades.
 They extend the storage period of part of the forest carbon.
 Moreover, the use of wood instead of more energy-intensive materials such as concrete or steel avoids CO2 emissions in the industrial or construction sectors.
 We talk about material substitution.
 And we talk about energy substitution when wood is used instead of fossil fuels such as coal or fuel, and helps to decarbonise the energy sector.